Your (new) Windows PC doesn’t support DOS applications anymore.

 •

-DOS applications start almost instantly in a scalable window and crisp TTF font (in text mode).
+The DOS application starts almost instantly in a scalable window and crisp TTF font (in text mode).
 Actually delayed (the almost) until it accepts input.
-No pointless intros, just popping up the application.
+No pointless intros, popping up the application, ready to be used.

 •